bcpierce00/unison/INSTALL.md

 ### Windows

-Building on Windows is currently somewhat complicated.
-All methods require Cygwin as a POSIX-like layer for Windows.
-Cygwin is required for the build process only; the build can produce fully native Windows binaries that don't require Cygwin to run.
+Builds are possible with MS Visual C++ (MSVC) and MinGW-w64 compilers.

 To build Unison for usage within Cygwin environment (not a native Windows executable), follow build instructions for Unix-like OS above.

-Builds are possible with MS Visual C++ (MSVC) and MinGW-w64 compilers.

 The build system automatically detects if the build is of MSVC, MinGW or Cygwin GNU C (not native Windows) type based on the first OCaml compiler (ocamlc and